hpe-storage/scod/docs/csi_driver/using.md

 To perform expansion operations on Kubernetes 1.14+, you must enhance your `StorageClass` with some additional attributes.
 Please see [base `StorageClass` parameters](#base_storageclass_parameters).

-Then, a volume provisioned by a `StorageClass` with expansion attributes may have its PVCs expanded by altering the `.spec.resources.requests.storage` key of the `PersistentVolumeClaim`.
+Then, a volume provisioned by a `StorageClass` with expansion attributes may have its `PersistentVolumeClaim` expanded by altering the `.spec.resources.requests.storage` key of the `PersistentVolumeClaim`.

 This may be done by the `kubectl patch` command.